BioinformaticsFER/Aho-Corasick-algorithm/README.md

 ***OUTPUTS***
 - Terminal:
-   + time spent for loading files
-   + time spent for construction of DFA
+   + time spent for construction of DFA (loading text file included)
    + time spent for finding all keywords
    + total memory used
 - file 'output':